wwu-pi/muli/README.md

 Münster Logic-Imperative Language
 =================================

+**Additional remark for using Z3 with Free Arrays:** At the moment, Z3 must still be downloaded and included manually.
+Releases for Z3 can be retrieved [here](https://github.com/Z3Prover/z3/releases).

 **Constraint-logic object-oriented programming:** Combine the flexibility of OO/imperative languages with the expressiveness of constraint-logic programming!
 Muli builds upon Java and extends it with features adapted from constraint-logic programming.
 Muli offers free variables, constraints, encapsulated search,